niranjancroy/chimes-IGNIS/README.md

-   This is a github repo of Chimes (developed by Alex Richings https://richings.bitbucket.io/chimes/home.html) which has all the dependencies in one place with new features added by Niranjan and Daniel.
+   This is a github repo of Chimes (originally developed by Alex Richings https://richings.bitbucket.io/chimes/home.html) which has all the dependencies in one place with new features added by Niranjan and Daniel.

    INSTALLATION NOTES (also very useful notes by Alex Richings here https://richings.bitbucket.io/chimes/user_guide/GettingStarted/index.html based on which these instructions are compiled):
    - Clone the repo from https://github.com/NiranjanCRoy/chimes-IGNIS.git